· virgin ·

 In Europe, argan oil is much appreciated as a gourmet oil for modern haute cuisine and put on a par with caviar and truffle.
 The mild nutty oil gives an authentically oriental flavor to salads, vegetables, and desserts.

 Argan oil consists of over 80% unsaturated fatty acids, mainly oleic and linoleic acid.
 It is rich in natural antioxidants, which are rather rare in other vegetable oils.
-Aside from its culinary qualities, this is the reason why the oil is highly esteemed for its capacities for skin care and -protection.

 Product of organic farming